 In Myanmar, the role of institutions and rehabilitation measures protect the rights and enhance the advancement of the victims.
-Institutions include covertment of sampling of and ponce (Vernegistorean Verision)
+Institutions include government organizations and non-governmental organizations.

-The Myanmar National Human Rights Commission came into If you want to remove the watermark, please register existence by the government notification No.34/ 2011 of 5 September 2011.
+The Myanmar National Human Rights Commission came into existence by the government notification No.34/ 2011 of 5 September 2011.
 Based Principles and composed of 15 members, it embraces the principles of plurality and ethic and gender balance in its composition.